JuliaGeometry/Meshing.jl/docs/src/api.md

 Here `iso` controls the offset for the boundary detection.
 By default this is set to 0. `eps` is the detection tolerance for a voxel edge intersection.
 `insidepositive` sets the sign convention for inside/outside the surface (default: false).

-Users must construct an algorithm type and use it as an argument to a GeometryTypes mesh call or `isosurface` call.
+Users must construct an algorithm type and use it as an argument to a GeometryBasics mesh call or `isosurface` call.

 Below is a comparison of the algorithms: